 - Are you a morning person?

-- re you a dawn bird or a night owl?
+- Are you a dawn bird or a night owl?

-You need to work out when energetically you’re in a really good place to carry out this new habit because your brain will naturally want to rebel and resist.
+Work out when energetically you’re in a good place to take action.
+Your brain will naturally want to rebel and resist.
 You have to give yourself the chance of more success because that’s more motivating and make it easy for yourself.

 We all have a belief that doing a new thing should be a struggle and it should be difficult and hard work.
 No, no, no, no, no!
 Just make it easy, just get on and do it!
 As long as you’re taking action, it’s small bits of action, you will achieve it.
 You will!